ayalo/TFM_fraud_36/README.md

 <img src="https://github.com/ayalo/TFM_fraud_36/blob/master/docs/images/tree_fraud36.png" width="350" height="350">

-Three main clases into the folder source, allow us to execute the code to obtain, different graphs and plots.
+Three main clases into the **fraud36/source/** folder, allow us to execute the code to obtain, different graphs and plots.

-Into the folder notebooks, there are 3 Jupyter notebooks with some tests to different datasets and classes for the 'main'.py previously cited.
+Into the folder **fraud36/notebooks**, there are 3 Jupyter Notebooks

+with some tests to different datasets and classes for the **'..._main'.py** previously cited.

-Into the folder utils, there are code distributed in classes to use in different data structures; for example : df_utils.py contains the functions that apply to an spark dataframe; gf_utils.py contains functions that apply to a graphframes graph; draw_utils.py function to plot and draw ...
+Into the folder **fraud36/utils**, there are code distributed in classes to use in different data structures; for example : df_utils.py contains the functions that apply to an spark dataframe; gf_utils.py contains functions that apply to a graphframes graph; draw_utils.py function to plot and draw ...

 <img src="https://github.com/ayalo/TFM_fraud_36/blob/master/docs/images/utils_fraud36.png" width="350" height="350">

-Also there is a zip : 'utils.zip' in order to make the use of this functions easy using a Jupyter notebook.
+Also there is a zip : **'fraud36/source/utils.zip'** in order to make the use of this functions easy using a Jupyter Notebook.